LearnTeachCode/intro-javascript-class/week-6/6-1-firebase-login-setup.md

 So far we've set up a small but functional Firebase app and practiced using some of the Firebase functions for accessing and displaying data.
 Next, we'll set up our app to enable Firebase Authentication using the GitHub API!

-📚 **Prerequisites and resources:**

-  - You'll first need to set up your own personal Firebase app by following [the instructions in **section 3.4**](https://github.com/LearnTeachCode/intro-javascript-class/blob/master/week-3/3-4-firebase-setup.md)!
+📚 **Prerequisite:** You'll first need to set up your own personal Firebase app by following [the instructions in **section 3.4**](https://github.com/LearnTeachCode/intro-javascript-class/blob/master/week-3/3-4-firebase-setup.md)!

 **Table of Contents:**